Parole Officer vs. Probation Officer: Which One Is Right for You?

 With such similar names and functions, it’s understandable that there is some confusion over parole versus probation.
 Both terms involve law enforcement supervision over people who’ve broken the law.
 But parole and probation are also very different in how they are assigned.

 What is parole for?

-“Parole is when an offender has served time in prison and is given an opportunity to serve the remainder of his/her sentence under supervision in the community,” says Rose Du Houx Pogatshnik, Law Enforcement program chair at Rasmussen College.
+“Parole is when an offender has served time in prison and is given an opportunity to serve the remainder of his/her sentence under supervision in the community,” says Rose Du Houx Pogatshnik, Law Enforcement program chair at Rasmussen University.

 Prisoners may be released to parole by a parole decision board (discretionary release) or according to provisions of a statute (mandatory release), according to the Bureau of Justice Statistics (BJS).1 Parolees are usually required to abide by certain guidelines and failure to comply can result in a return to incarceration.

 Many agencies have updated their names and missions to community corrections because it better reflects the goal of the job, Pogatshnik says.
 “To provide supervision within the community.”